 If someone that you currently work with or have worked with in the past is attending college or planning to go back to college, you just might find yourself being asked to write a recommendation letter for a current or former co-worker or employee.
 You'll likely need to provide information on the scholarship applicant's work ethic, personality traits and ability to function as a team player.

 Click on the image below to download an editable template that you can customize in a way that accurately conveys the points you want to get across.
-If you need help downloading the template, check out these helpful tips.

 Recommendation for a Student